 A security deposit of $1,650 is payable to reserve housing.

-Originally founded in Montserrat, British West Indies, American University of the Caribbean relocated its medical science campus to St. Maarten, in the Netherlands Antilles, due to volcanic eruptions on Montserrat in 1995.
+Originally founded in Montserrat, British West Indies, AUC relocated its medical science campus to St. Maarten in 1995, in the Netherlands Antilles, due to volcanic eruptions that left half of Montserrat uninhabitable.

 The medical campus includes a dramatic three-story atrium, courtyard, and beautiful landscaping.
 All buildings are air-conditioned while external structures are accommodated with breezeways and shaded areas.
-Comprehensive study is promoted to students by providing them with contemporary lecture halls enhanced with audio/visual technology, fully equipped biological science and anatomical dissection laboratories, clinical patient examination rooms, an extensive library with an up-to-date student computer center, and more.
+Comprehensive study is promoted to students through its contemporary lecture halls enhanced with audio/visual technology, fully equipped biological science and anatomical dissection laboratories, clinical patient examination rooms, an extensive library with a student computer center, and more.
 A convenient cafeteria is available as well as numerous common areas designed for student study and relaxation.

 In close proximity to the medical campus, are student living facilities comprised of apartments located within a 5-minute walk to/from the campus.